andthomas/agility/README.md

-# Bouncing Balls
+# Agility

-Bouncing Balls is a very basic JS game I made in order to try out ES6 class syntax and destructuring in an actual project.
+Agility is a very basic JS game I made in order to try out ES6 class syntax and destructuring in an actual project.

+In the process I developed a really smooth set of controls for the arrow keys.

-The objective of the game is to navigate the blue ball to avoid being hit by a red ball.
-A new red ball is added to the screen every second.
+The objective of the game is to navigate the blue cube to avoid being hit by a red cube.
+A new red cube is added to the screen every second.

 A live version of the game can be found here: [Live Version](https://andthomas.github.io/bouncing-balls/)